ibm-cloud-docs/openshift/openshift_ingress_qs_roks4.md

     ```
     {: screen}

 3. Using the Ingress subdomain, create an Ingress resource file.
 Replace `<app_path>` with the path that your app listens on.
-If you app does not listen on a specific path, define the root path as a slash (<code>/</code>) only.
+If your app does not listen on a specific path, define the root path as a slash (<code>/</code>) only.
   ```yaml
   apiVersion: extensions/v1beta1
   kind: Ingress